 file:// protocol, which is accepted by default in many cases, to read any file on the filesystem.

 SSRF attacks remain quite powerful due to firewalls and network security; an attacker able to forge an arbitrary request through the server will benefit from the server’s physical/logical position and the active firewall rules.
 A network resource that is invisible and forbidden to the attacker might be available when the request is executed from the server.
 A common example is a management server hidden to the outside world but allowed from the server, as it might manage its updates or monitor its usage.

 Lastly, attackers can monitor the average elapsed time for SSRF directed to open TCP ports and compare it to requests directed to closed or filtered TCP ports.
 By submitting a fairly small amount of requests, an attacker can map the network and discover open and closed ports that could be the target of further attacks.

 If a list of permitted URLs is known, developers should implement a hostname or IP address allow list for the application.
-The URLs should never be validated against a blacklist; this approach is prone to get easily circumvented using a number of well-known techniques.
+The URLs should never be validated against a deny list; this approach is prone to get easily circumvented using a number of well-known techniques.

-Developers should disable unused URL schemas if HTTP and HTTPS are the only active protocols the application utilises to make requests.
+Developers should disable unused URL schemas if HTTP and HTTPS are the only active protocols the application utilizes to make requests.

-When SSRF happens, the main defense in depth is to lower the trust to the server.
-This can usually implemented through firewall rules at the inbound end (e.g. the other server receiving the request) but it’s much harder to implement through firewall rules at the outbound end due to the nature of TCP.
+When SSRF happens, the main defense-in-depth approach is to lower the trust in the server.
+This can usually be implemented through firewall rules at the inbound end (e.g., the other server receiving the request), but it’s much harder to implement firewall rules at the outbound end due to the nature of TCP.

-Verify that the application protects against SSRF attacks, by validating or sanitizing untrusted data or HTTP file metadata, such as filenames and URL input fields, and uses allow lists of protocols, domains, paths and ports.
+Verify that the application protects against SSRF attacks by validating or sanitizing untrusted data or HTTP file metadata, such as filenames and URL input fields, and that it uses allow lists for protocols, domains, paths, and ports.